lch99310/chunghao_lee/content/about/index.md

 ### Bridging atom factories and token factories.

-*Atom factories build AI's hardware — chips, servers, power.
+Atom factories build AI's hardware — chips, servers, power.
 Token factories (data centers) turn that hardware into intelligence.
 My work lives in the translation between the two — between the physical constraints of supply and the AI workloads that run on top.
-I've worked both ends: running Google Home production lines in Suzhou, sitting on the supplier side of Dell's hardware supply chain at Wistron, and now operating 35 production AI models at TikTok.*
+I've worked both ends.

 Hi, I'm **Chung-Hao (CH) Lee 李崇豪** — based in Sydney.

+Since 2018, my work has followed one thread: find the physical single points of failure behind complex systems, then build the systems that manage them.

 I started on factory floors and grew into AI systems.
 At **Pegatron Suzhou**, I led a 15-person cross-functional team operating the **Google Home** manufacturing line — 2M AIoT units per year.

+As a Supply Chain Analyst at the University of Maryland, I owned the semiconductor portion of a National Defense Industrial Association (NDIA) study — mapping raw-material, supplier, and logistics risk and the single points of failure inside them, using public data only.
+The work was covered by National Defense Magazine.

 At **Wistron Taipei** — a global Tier-1 ODM for Dell — I brought industrial AI to **Dell laptop manufacturing**, delivering **$1.2M in annual cost savings** through AI-driven predictive maintenance across **20B+ telemetry records, scaling to 40B+**, and deployed LLM for log analysis at scale.
-Now at **TikTok Sydney**, I built the **Live RCA Copilot** human-AI collaboration system and platform from 0 to 1.
+Dell's SVP of Worldwide Procurement signed the 2023 award for the project I led.

+Now at TikTok Sydney, I point the same method at AI itself: I built TikTok Live's Root Cause Analysis system — process and platform — from 0 to 1, tracing why content-moderation models fail and routing each fix to the team that owns it.
+Its third generation, RCA Copilot, is an AI agent where humans and agents collaborate in one system.

-What carries across these roles isn't a domain — it's a method I've come to call **"Analysis + Process"**: deconstructing ambiguous problems into measurable parts (analysis), then designing repeatable workflows that close the loop (process).
-I wrote about [why these two keywords define my work](/posts/the-two-keywords-analysis-and-process/) — the Wistron "No Power recall plunge" case is the canonical example.
+The through-line isn't a domain — it's the method.
+I deconstruct ambiguous problems into measurable parts, then design repeatable workflows that close the loop.

 ---